arkgithubforyou/Bertology/index.md

 ### Prerequisites
 A good knowledge of both neural networks and computational linguistics is necessary for meaningful participation, which is expected to be justified by finishing Professor Koller's [Computational Linguistics](https://coli-saar.github.io/cl20/) and Professor Klakow's [Neural Networks: Implementation and Application](https://teaching.lsv.uni-saarland.de/nnia/).
 However, all other convincing arguments are acceptable.

 ---

-### Registration
-Please send an email to [Zhai Fangzhou](mailto:thearkforyou@gmail.com) **before April 1st 00:00 UST+1**, to include.
-- Your information: full name and matrikulation number.
-- A brief, honest argument that you fulfil the prerequisites (e.g. **I've passed both courses.** or **I am familiar with both disciplines.**).
-- An ordered list of your prefered papers for presentation that includes at least 3 items.

 ### Evaluation
 There are usually two goals behind a seminar: **(1)** familiarize, and hopefully interest the attendees with the topic, and in particular, not only the paper assigned to each of them; **(2)** improve the attendees' skills of presentation.
 Thus all attendees will need to